 Recent columns have discussed the history of vitamin C supplementation, time-proven uses of vitamin C and recent vitamin C research.
+Many ask whether high dose use of vitamin C supplements reduces health risks.
+We wanted to get to the bottom of high dose use of vitamin C with an expert in the field.
 This month we examine some of the uses of oral high-dosage vitamin C with Dr. Andrew W. Saul.

 Dr. Saul has been an orthomolecular medical writer and lecturer for 41 years.
 Dr. Saul has taught clinical nutrition at New York Chiropractic College and postgraduate continuing education programs.
 He was also on the faculty of the State University of New York for nine years.
 Two of those years were spent teaching for the university in both women’s and men’s penitentiaries.